 Driving without seat-belt

-Not wearing a seat belt while driving a car is a serious traffic rule violation and is illegal in India.
+Not wearing a seat belt while driving a car is a severe traffic rule violation and is illegal in India.
 The new Motor Vehicles Act, 2019 under section 194B (1) states that anyone driving a motor vehicle without wearing a safety belt or carrying passengers in the front seat not wearing seat belts shall be punishable with a fine of ₹1000 (earlier it was ₹100).
-Along with the fine, traffic police can also seize the vehicle or suspend a driving license.
-To keep your safety in mind and avoid the penalty, ensure you and the person in your front passenger seat are always wearing seatbelts.
+Along with the fine, traffic police can seize the vehicle or suspend a driving license.
+To keep your safety in mind and avoid the penalty, ensure you and the person in your front passenger seat always wear seatbelts.

 Children below 14 Yrs. not secured by safety Belt/Child Restraint System